MadManofEurope/KataGo/README.md

 # KataGo JSON Analysis Service (2.3)

 Native KataGo JSON analysis server for Ubuntu 25.04 "Plucky Puffin" hosts with NVIDIA GPUs.
-The helper scripts download the official CUDA 12.5 AppImage for KataGo v1.16.3, extract it once to avoid FUSE at runtime, and expose the familiar HTTP JSON API on port 2388.
+The helper scripts query the official KataGo v1.16.3 release, pick the best available Linux x64 CUDA AppImage (preferring CUDA 12.8, then 12.5, then 12.1), extract it once to avoid FUSE at runtime, and expose the familiar HTTP JSON API on port 2388.

 ## What's new in 2.3

-- Native bootstrap scripts fetch the KataGo AppImage, extract it once to avoid FUSE, and seed `config/analysis.cfg` during installation.
+- Native bootstrap scripts discover the appropriate KataGo AppImage via the GitHub API, extract it once to avoid FUSE, and seed
+  `config/analysis.cfg` during installation.
 - `serve.py --selftest` verifies the binary, config, and model paths before running a `query_version` probe.
 - GitHub Actions workflow exercises the bootstrap path with a mocked KataGo binary.

 ## Prerequisites

 - Ubuntu 25.04 with Python 3.12+
-- NVIDIA GPU driver compatible with CUDA 12.5 (driver 550 or newer is recommended)
+- NVIDIA GPU driver compatible with CUDA 12.x (CUDA 12.8 preferred; driver 550 or newer is recommended)
-- `curl`, `unzip`, and `systemd --user` support
+- `curl`, `jq`, `unzip`, and `systemd --user` support
+- Optional: `GITHUB_TOKEN` to raise GitHub API rate limits when auto-discovering assets

 ## Quickstart (Native on Ubuntu 25.04)